The End of the World (Doctor Who): Conception

 "The End of the World" was conceived as a deliberately expensive spectacle to show off how much the new Doctor Who could do.
 Platform One was designed to be like a "hotel for the most poshest, richest, and influential aliens in the universe", and is partly based on Douglas Adams' The Restaurant at the End of the Universe.

 One function of the episode is to reveal that the Doctor is the last of his people.
 Davies had also initially intended to have the last humans escaping the doomed Earth aboard massive space arks (similar arks appeared in the serial The Ark).
 This was dropped when the complexity of the character of Cassandra was fully realised during development.
 The episode features the first appearance of concepts such as the psychic paper, the Time War and the words 'Bad Wolf', which would go on to form a story arc throughout the series.
 It also mentions the TARDIS' universal translation capabilities, which had been referenced in the 1976 serial The Masque of Mandragora.
 An unaired scene would have shown the Doctor to have nine strands of DNA instead of one, an allusion to his eight previous incarnations.

 This episode begins with a cold open, the first time Doctor Who did this, which would soon become a standard feature.
-The show had previously used pre-credits teaser sequences, but only for some special episodes in the 1980s, such as the post-regeneration Castrovalva (1982); the 20th-anniversary special, The Five Doctors (1983); and the 25th-anniversary story, Remembrance of the Daleks (1988).
+The show had previously used pre-credits teaser sequences, but only for some special episodes in the 1980s, such as the post-regeneration Castrovalva (1982); the 20th-anniversary special, "The Five Doctors" (1983); and the 25th-anniversary story, Remembrance of the Daleks (1988).

 The villain Lady Cassandra, a CGI creation voiced by actress Zoë Wanamaker, was developed for the episode.
 Executive producer Russell T Davies stated that Cassandra was inspired by drastic beauty treatments that had been taken by female celebrities, particularly inspired by the appearance of various ones at the Oscars.
 He said, "It was horrific seeing those beautiful women reduced to sticks.
 Nicole Kidman struck me in particular.
 Nicole is one of the most beautiful women in the world.
 But she looks horrifying because she’s so thin.
 It’s like we’re killing these women in public.
 We watch while you die."
-Originally, Cassandra was intended to have collected pieces of human history, such as the Magna Carta and Harry Potter and the Philosopher's Stone.
+Originally, Cassandra was intended to have collected pieces of human history, such as Magna Carta and Harry Potter and the Philosopher's Stone.
 The book still appears as a set piece, being contained in a glass cabinet decorating the Platform One hotel.
 Wanamaker reprised the role of Cassandra in the 2006 series' first episode, "New Earth".